holoviz/lumen/docs/getting_started/build_dashboard.md

 :::
 ::::

+## 6. Manipulate the data
-Let's now set up two filters based on sex and the island of the penguins, which is done by adding a pipeline with these filters.
-Since we aren't using all of the data columns, let's also add a transform to select only a subset of the data.
+Let's now set up two filter widgets based on two fields of the data - 'sex' and 'island'.
+Since we don't need all of the data columns, let's also add a transform to select only a subset of the data.

 ::::{tab-set}
 :::{tab-item} YAML